 sites.
-After an initial phase, exhaustion of available in the centre becomes limiting and spatial sites of effects begin to dominate.
-As а result the two effects, (1) loss of spores blown outside a field and (2) exhaustion of available sites at the focus centre, neither F = 0 nor F = 1 are the best strategy, but а value of F in between.
-Where the total number of focus lesions grows quadratically with the radius of a and linearly with the lesion density per point, the total number of lesions grows exponentially with F in the early stages, when the lesion density at the centre depends exponentially on F. Later, with the exhaustion of available sites at the centre, spatial expansion of the focus becomes more important to augment \mathfrak{A} , a large area covered by the focus having more influence оп total number of lesions than the centre and its close vicinity.
-The curves of the total number of lesions, \mathfrak{L}{i} for T = 30 and T = 40 show maxima at certain values of interaction of F, due to the the two dispersal mechanisms.
-The maximum for F =0.8 at Ч = 40 corresponds to the maxima shown by most curves of lesion density at T = 40 (Fig. 9.5).
+After an initial phase, exhaustion of available in the centre becomes limiting and sites spatial effects begin to dominate.
+As a result of the two effects, (1) loss of spores blown outside a field and (2) exhaustion of available sites at the focus centre, neither F = 0 nor F = 1 are the best strategy, but а value of F in between.
+Where the total number of lesions grows quadratically with the radius of a focus and linearly with the lesion density per point, the total number of lesions grows exponentially with F in the early stages, when the lesion density at the centre depends exponentially on F. Later, with the exhaustion of available sites at the centre, spatial expansion of the focus becomes more important to augment \mathfrak{L} , a large area covered by the focus having more influence on total number of lesions than the centre and its close vicinity.
+The curves of the total number of lesions, $\mathfrak{L}{,}$ for T = 30 and T = 40 show maxima at certain values of F, the interaction of the two due to dispersal F 0.8 mechanisms.
+The maximum for = at т = 40 corresponds to the maxima shown by most curves of lesion density at T = 40 (Fig. 9.5).
 The last curve for total number of lesions, at T = 50, shows a wide region of F where it keeps its maximum value, a result of the exhaustion of available sites all over the field.
 The sudden drop of the total number of lesions, shown by this curve when passing from F = 0.99 to F = 1, proves once more that dispersal by the 'short mechanism' alone is not the most efficient way of focus expansion.

 The 'short mechanism' alone causes 'intensification' (Zadoks and Kampmeijer, 1977) of a disease within a relatively small area.
 Severity increases fast near to the infected point, but spatial development of disease is slow.
 Quite oposite are the results of the 'long mechanism'.
 It spreads disease over a large area, with hardly any intensification; this is 'extensification' (Zadoks and Kampmeijer, 1977).
 A real epidemic of an air-borne plant disease is spread by both the 'short' and 'long' mechanisms, which interact.
-New areas are infected by spores dispersed by the 'long mechanism' and then the disease intensifies there by the 'short the of mechanism'.
-Due to interaction the two mechanisms on a field of finite size with a finite density of sites available for infection, epidemic growth is much faster than summation of the results of the two mechanisms might suggest.
+New areas are infected by spores dispersed by the 'long mechanism' and then the disease intensifies there by the 'short mechanism'.
+Due to the interaction of the two mechanisms on a field of finite size with а finite density of sites available for infection, epidemic growth is much faster than summation of the results of the two mechanisms might suggest.
 The interaction effect is clearly illustrated by the maxima, usually at about F = 0.8, appearing in the Figures 9.5 and 9.6.

-The above examples relate to a dual dispersal mechanism.
+above examples relate to a dual The dispersal mechanism.
 A triple dispersal mechanism can also be programmed.
 Multiple dispersal mechanisms, to use а general term, are well known in phytopathology but they have hitherto been neglected as phenomena to be studied per se.
 They considerably speed up disease progress, by joint extensification and intensification.
 One possible reason for the neglect of multiple dispersal is the very small fraction of spores needed for an effective 'long mechanism', a fraction usually much below the threshold value which is one daughter lesion per mother lesion (the 'threshold theorem', Van der Plank, 1963).